mattrussi/gitlab-com-runbooks/docs/security-patching/linux-os/linux-os-patching.md

 - The OS is no longer in it's LTS support window.
 - The systems cannot be rebooted without downtime on GitLab.com
-- There is no automation available for apply updates, and rebooting the systems.
+- There is no automation available for applying updates and rebooting the systems.

 ## Services